Wade008/T1A2-B-Workbook/README.md

 ## **Question 6**
 *Discuss and analyse requirements related to information system security and how they relate to the project.*

+Information system security is an ever-changing and expanding field that covers network/infrastructure security and includes auditing and testing.
+The purpose of information system security is to protect sensitive information from illegal access, alteration or destruction.
+Notably, information security is a broad umbrella term, with cybersecurity considered a subset of information security.
+A robust information security program is built on three main concepts or principles, which include confidentiality, integrity and availability.
+It is considered a requirement that more than one of these principles be implemented in an information security program (Tutorialspoint.com, 2020).

+- **Confidentiality:** This feature is implemented to ensure only authorised people can access the data within a system.
+Basically, this involves checking each individual who tries to access the application's database is authorised to do so and is allowed to access the specific data they are attempting to view (GeeksforGeeks, 2020).

+- **Integrity:** Integrity of the data is ensured when no unauthorised individual or program alters the data.
+Also unauthorised alteration of data can occur intentionally or unintentionally, with unintentional alteration occurring when an authorised user accidentally removes or changes data (GeeksforGeeks, 2020).

+- **Availability:** This feature relates to the timeframe in which an authorised user can access or modify data, with the timeframe set to suit the security requirements of a given organisation (GeeksforGeeks, 2020).

+In relation to this project, it is essential that user authentication is implemented as part of the development process in order to meet the confidentiality and integrity requirements.
+Furthermore, encrypting sensitive data held in the database is also essential.
+However, it is also considered best practice to implement role management and access control, with the aim of giving as little privilege as possible to limit the chances of a data breach.
+Multifactor authentication and timed access is also important to consider for this project, with timed access helping to meet the availability requirement (Jones, 2018).

+It is important to consider the end user's experience and the sensitivity of the data when developing an information security program.
+A user needs to be able to access the relevant data without being too impeded; however, if the project data in extremely sensitive then additional measures like password expiration, account lock-outs and SSL certification should be implemented (Jones, 2018).

 <hr>

 ## **Question 7**
 *Discuss common methods of protecting information and data and how you would apply them to the project.*

 <hr>